fastrgv/AdaVenture/README.md

 **ver 2.3.7 -- 17sep2023**
 * Fixed a problem with the h-key toggle of intro screen/music.
-* Implemented a ghost-sword on ceiling, similar to ghost-key.
+* Implemented a ghost-sword on ceiling or sky, similar to ghost-key.
 * Bat now grabs dropped sword as planned, ch 1 & ch 3.
 * In Ch1/Ch3 (as originally planned) if sword is dropped to pickup key, bat grabs sword instead.
 Otherwise it grabs the black key.